Manjudinch-web/PenetrationTOOL/README.md

 Provide a Risk Management Framework:
 Evaluate the vulnerabilities that have been found and place them in order of possible effect and likelihood of exploitation within a risk management framework.
 The project's objectives are to provide the organisation with advise on managing high-priority risks and a comprehensive knowledge of its risk profile.

+Software which is required:
+1.Xamp
+2.Any text editor

+Programming language which are required:
+-
+.Html
+.css
+.javascript
+.PHP
+.SQL

 Q1.
 Why error at deployment time?
 - please follow the installation guide properly for deployment.
 You may encounter different types of error; you need to fix all the error it shows during the installation process.
 02. xamp connection error?